Ayano-Keiko/Tieba-Emoji/README.md

 | 绿豆蛙     | emotion/ldw          |
 | 十周年     | emotion/10th         |
 ____
-## 注意
+## Notice
-1. 本仓库中提供的表情包仅提供个人使用，请勿用作商业用途
+1. The emotions listed in there are only for personal using.
+Please do not use it for commercial purposes.
-2. 如需获取表情包请自行下载emotion.zip
+2. If you want to use these emotion, please download emotion.zip.
 ____

-## 申明
+## Statement

-该仓库中所有表情的版权归百度所有
+Baidu reserves the right of final interpretation of these emotions.